AI6SL, ex DK2BZ

 1. Impedance matching: designs matching circuits for any pair of impedances.

-2. Pi Attenuator: computes resistor values for a pi attenuator for various attenuations and impedances.
+2. Pi Attenuator: computes resistor values for a pi or T attenuator for various attenuations and impedances.

 3. LC Circuits : computes relation between frequency, capacitance, inductance, impedance, given any two parameters.